 Additionally, the credit line should be manageable for most people; the maximum spending limit on the card is $500, and what portion of that maximum you are approved for will depend on your credit score.

 You’ll want to be sure to completely pay off your Surge card every month.
-This is good advice for any credit card, but it’s especially important when you consider the high 29.99% variable APR that comes with the Surge card.
+This is good advice for any credit card, but it’s especially important when you consider the super high APR that comes with the Surge card.

-You can also expect to see a $125 annual fee show up shortly after you open the card.
-While the annual fee drops to $96 after the first year, you’ll start to see an additional $10 monthly maintenance fee after the first 12 months.
+You can also expect to see a hefty annual fee show up shortly after you open the card.
+While the annual fee drops slightly after the first year, you’ll start to see an additional monthly maintenance fee after the first 12 months that more than makes up for the decreased annual fee.

 How to Apply for the Surge MasterCard®